vlrmprjct/react.min/readme.md

-# VLRM React Template ⚛️
+# React Template App ⚛️

-The fastest way to test or prototype something with React without having to set up a new project every time.
+This repository lets you test or prototype React apps without the hassle of setting up a new project every time.
+It also includes an easy way to build for production, so you can deploy your app with just a few simple steps.

 ## Get Started (Locally)